 The brown one is destined for Ebay soon, if I can’t place it with family member, or a friend.
 Offers invited: )

-I think the green rims go very well with the green of the frame & the brown tyres also.
+I think these rims go very well with the green of the frame.
+Brown tyres also.
 Camouflage colours?

-I measured the infated tyre on the rim diameter & it looked as if it would fit in the forks… Just.
+I measured the inflated tyre on the rim diameter & it looked as if it would fit in the forks… Just.
 But I wouldn’t know for sure until the wheel was built.

 Anyway I ordered some more spokes & got it right this time.
 Almost.